Our 2025-2026 Scholarship Program will start accepting Applications from December 1, 2025

 Basic Scholarship Criteria

 Please ensure the nomination application includes all the following.
-These criteria apply to all scholarships.
+These criteria apply to all scholarships, excluding the Sarah Stahlke Memorial Bursary.
 Additional requirements for individual awards are listed below the scholarship name.

 The application can be accessed by using the following link: